• Skip to primary navigation

 How to use this spice mix?

-• It is an all-purpose spice blend that you can use in any curd preparation, be it a plain curd, dahi boondi, kheera raita, aloo raita or dahi vada etc.,
+• It is an all-purpose spice blend that you can use in any curd preparation, be it a plain curd, dahi boondi, cucumber raita, aloo raita, or dahi vada, etc.,

 • Add it to drinks like lassi/ chaas ( buttermilk), and shikanji (Indian lemonade), and observe the difference.
 It not only enhances the taste of the drinks but also helps digestion.

-• Apart from this, it can be used as a substitute for chaat masala for making salads and fruit salads.
+• Use as a substitute for chaat masala for aloo chaat, veggie, and fruit salads.

-• Sprinkle it on a boiled egg, and use it in making paranthas, and chutneys so many choices to use this all-purpose raita masala.
+• Sprinkle it on a boiled egg, or use it for making parathas, and chutneys.

 curd masala powder/raita masala in a curd bowl